Jeffvos/F1MV-Cast/README.md

 ### `why?!`

-Watching F1 on F1 MultiViewer is amazing, but I couldn't find a way to create a simple information panel to be able to cast to a google chromecast or google tv.
+Watching F1 on F1 MultiViewer is amazing, but I couldn't find a way to create a simple information panel in F1MV, so I created this project to be able to cast to a google chromecast or google tv.
 With this project you are able to cast the tab displaying race info.